-This report is based on data supplied by institutions to IPEDS during 2018-19 data collection year.
+This report is based on data supplied by institutions to IPEDS during 2020-21 data collection year.
 Response rates exceeded 99% for most surveys.
-IPEDS First Look reports at https://nces.ed.gov/pubsearch/getpubcats.asp?sid=010 provide some information on aggregate institutional responses.
+IPEDS data release memos at https://nces.ed.gov/ipeds/use-the-data/survey-components provide an overview of the number of institutions responding to the survey components.
 Furthermore, data used in this report are provisional level and may be revised for a limited time through the IPEDS Prior Year Revision system.